mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 Web Server Gateway Interface (WSGI) standard is, and so on up through the action that takes place in the user's browser.

-Read on once you have a basic understanding of Python plus a web framework and are ready to learn more about the full Python web stack.
+Read on once you have a basic Python understanding and are ready to learn more about the full Python web stack.